Molten Cloud platform delivery guide

 Content Typemovie, series, episode, shortFormVideoSeries require season and episode structure in feed

-TerritoryAvailable countries for licensingRoku Channel operates in 5 countries — specify each separately
+TerritoryAvailable countries for licensingRoku Channel operates in 4 countries, specify each separately

-License Start / EndAvailability window dates in ISO 8601 formatWindows reflected in Direct Publisher feed automatically
+License Start / EndAvailability window dates in ISO 8601 formatWindows flow through the aggregator's MRSS/JSON feed and are reflected on Roku on the next feed crawl

 Content RatingMPAA or TV rating per territoryRequired for parental controls; TV-MA and R-rated accepted